Size-biased permutation of a finite sequence with independent and identically distributed terms: Poisson coupling of size-biased permutation and order statistics

 \section{Poisson coupling of size-biased permutation and order statistics}

-Comparisons between the distribution of induced order statistics and order statistics of the same sequence have been studied in the literature \cite{dayang77, yang77, nagada94, hall94}.
-However, finite i.i.d s.b.p has the special feature that there exists an explicit coupling between these two sequences as described in Proposition ~\ref{prop:coupling}.
-Using this fact, we now derive Theorem \ref{thm}, which gives a Poisson coupling between the \emph{last} $k$ size-biased terms $X_n^{rev}[1], \ldots, X_n^{rev}[k]$ and the $k$ smallest order statistics $X_n^{\uparrow}(1), \ldots X^{\uparrow}_n(k)$ as $n \to \infty$. \footnote{The superscript `rev' indicates that the order statistics in consideration are arranged in increasing order, as opposed to decreasing, which has been the convention of this paper.} The existence of a Poisson coupling should not be surprising, since it is well-known that the increasing sequence of order statistics $(X_n^{\uparrow}(1), X_n^{\uparrow}(2), \ldots)$ converges to points in a Poisson point process (p.p.p) whose intensity measure depends on the behavior of $F$ near the infimum of its support, which is $0$ in our case.
+Comparisons between the distribution of induced order statistics and order statistics of the same sequence have been studied in the literature \cite{dayang77,yang77,nagada94,hall94}.
+However, finite i.i.d. size-biased permutation has the special feature that there exists an explicit coupling between these two sequences as described in Proposition~\ref{prop:coupling}.
+Using this fact, we now derive Theorem~\ref{thm}, which gives a Poisson coupling between the \emph {last} $k$ size-biased terms $X_n^{\mathrm{rev}}[1], \ldots, X_n^{\mathrm{rev}}[k]$ and the $k$ smallest order statistics $X_n^{\uparrow}(1), \ldots, X^{\uparrow }_n(k)$ as $n \to\infty$.
+The existence of a Poisson coupling is not surprising, since the increasing sequence of order statistics $(X_n^{\uparrow}(1), X_n^{\uparrow}(2), \ldots)$ converges to points in a Poisson point process (p.p.p.) whose intensity measure depends on the behavior of $F$ near the infimum of its support, which is $0$ in our case.
 This standard result in order statistics and extreme value theory dates back to R\'{e}nyi \cite{renyi}, and can be found in \cite{evtHaan}.

-Our theorem is closely related to a result in PPY \cite[\S 4]{pitmanyor}.
-When $(X^\downarrow(1), X^\downarrow(2), \ldots)$ are ranked jumps of a subordinator, these authors noted that one can couple the size-biased permutation with the order statistics via the following p.p.p

-$N(\cdot)$ has measure $ m(dxdy) = xe^{-xy}\, \Lambda(dx) dy. $ The first expression in (\ref{eqn:ppois}) defines a scatter of $(x,y)$ values in the plane listed in increasing $y$ values, and the second represents the same scatter listed in decreasing $x$ values.
-Since $\sum_{i\geq 1}X^\downarrow(i)$ is a.s. finite, the $x$-marginal of the points in (\ref{eqn:ppois}) has the distribution of the size-biased permutation of the infinite sequence $(X^\downarrow(1), X^\downarrow(2), \ldots)$ since it prescribes the joint distribution of the first $k$ terms $X[1], \ldots, X[k]$ for any finite $k$.
-PPY use this p.p.p representation to generalize size-biased permutation to $h$-biased permutation, where the `size' of a point $x$ is replaced by an arbitrary strictly positive function $h(x)$; see \cite[\S 4]{pitmanyor}.